tobiassautter/surgicalSAM-CLIP/README.md

 ##  Acknowledgement
 This project is built upon [Segment Anything](https://github.com/facebookresearch/segment-anything).
 We thank the authors for their great work.

 Thanks to original authors of the git repo https://github.com/wenxi-yue/SurgicalSAM?tab=readme-ov-file .

+Thanks as well to the team of MedSAM for their work : https://github.com/bowang-lab/MedSAM